JMAConsulting/biz.jmaconsulting.activitytypeacl/README.md

 # biz.jmaconsulting.activitytypeacl

+The Activity Type ACL extension allows permissions to be set by user role to add, view, edit and delete Activities.
+If a logged in user has a role that provides a permission for a specific activity type, then they are authorized to do it for all activities of that type.

 ## Installation

 1. As part of your general CiviCRM installation, you should set a CiviCRM Extensions Directory at Administer >> System Settings >> Directories.